 The Company is a member of a Joint Defense Group established by attorneys representing several of the defendants in the Complaint.
 A mediation session was conducted on June 14, 2005 and a settlement was reached by all parties present at the mediation session on June 17, 2005.
 The total cost of the settlement to be borne by all members of the Joint Defense Group is \$185,000.
-Spectrum's estimated share of that is expected to be approximately \$15,500, which was included in general and administrative expense for the second quarter.
+Spectrum's estimated share of that is expected to be approximately \$15,500, which was included in general and administrative expense for the second quarter of fiscal 2005.
 Manufacturers and importers in the Joint Defense Group also agreed to provide certain warning notices under Proposition 65 to California retailers of vinegar products.
-Total attorney's fees incurred by the Company as a member of the Joint Defense Group during the six months ended June 30, 2005 were \$7,200.
+Total attorney's fees incurred by the Company as a member of the Joint Defense Group during the nine months ended September 30, 2005 were \$9,500.
+At the date of this report the Company was awaiting the execution of the settlement agreement.